-- A. Grant this Petition and all the relief requested therein; - B. Grant a waiver of the Rule to extend the deadline to secure a firm loan commitment from January 31, 2023 to July 31, 2023, and not require that an additional extension fee be imposed; - C. Grant a waiver of the Rule to permit the relocation of the Development Site (and the Development Location Point thereon) as requested herein; and - D. Award such further relief as may be deemed appropriate.
+A. Grant this Petition and all the relief requested therein;

+B. Grant a waiver of the Rule to extend the deadline to secure a firm loan commitment from January 31, 2023 to July 31, 2023, and not require that an additional extension fee be imposed;

+C. Grant a waiver of the Rule to permit the relocation and re-sizing of the Development Site (and the Development Location Point thereon) as requested herein;